Henkjan1110/intro-programming-website/data/week1/1-the-java-programming-language.md

 - Understand the process of programming, including the role of source code, basic instructions, and programming languages in creating computer programs.

-- Learn about the characteristics of the Java programming language, including its object-oriented design, popularity, and platform-independence.
+- Learn about the characteristics of the Java programming language.
+The key points are its object-oriented design, popularity, and platform-independence.

 </text-box>